tfeb/tfeb-lisp-hax/README.md

 # [TFEB.ORG Lisp hax](https://github.com/tfeb/tfeb-lisp-hax "TFEB.org Lisp hax")
 This repo contains a collection of small Common Lisp hacks I've written over the last thirty-odd years[^1].
 Some of them are genuinely useful, some of them are little more than toys written long ago to prove a point on `comp.lang.lisp`.
+Here, a *hack* is something that might be useful *in* a program rather than a [tool](../tfeb-lisp-tools/ "TFEB.ORG Lisp tools") to help manage program construction.
 Although they are here bundled together into an ASDF system that's only for convenience: most of them are independent of each other.
 I will probably add more over time.

 ## General
 ### Modules